swthemathwiz/hp-z4-front-fan-mount/README.md

 - Foxconn PVA092G12H (0.40A) from the Z2x0 series (HP: 727135-001)
 - Delta AUB0912HH (0.40A) (HP: 411456-001)

 I have not tested the other fans.
-Given that both 0.60A and 0.35A fans were used as front fans in the Z440 series, I think any of these will do the job.
+Given that both 0.60A and 0.35A fans are used as front fans in the Z440, I think any of these will do the job.
 Beware: some of HP's case fans - especially the newer ones - have ultra-short cables.

 ### One 92 mm Fan Guard